Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

   * Grant public access to the bucket
   * Force objects to be encrypted at upload
   * Grant access to another account (Cross Account)

+#### Objects Encryption

+There are 4 methods of encrypting objects in S3

+* Server Side Encryption(SSE)
+  * Server-Side Encryption with Amazon S3-Managed Keys (SSE-S3)
+    * Encrypts S3 objects using keys handled & managed by AWS
+    * Object is encrypted server side
+    * AES-256 encryption type
+    * Must set header: “x-amz-server-side-encryption": "AES256"
+  * Server-Side Encryption with KMS Keys stored in AWS KMS (SSE-KMS)
+    * Leverage AWS Key Management Service to manage encryption keys
+    * KMS Advantages: user control + audit key usage using CloudTrail
+    * Object is encrypted server side
+    * Must set header: “x-amz-server-side-encryption": ”aws:kms"
+  * Server-Side Encryption with Customer-Provided Keys (SSE-C)
+    * Server-side encryption using data keys fully managed by the customer outside of AWS
+    * Amazon S3 **does not** store the encryption key you provide
+    * **HTTPS must be used**
+    * Encryption key must provided in HTTP headers, for every HTTP request made
+* Client Side Encryption
+  * Use Client library such as the *Amazon S3 Client-Side Encryption Library*
+  * Clients must encrypt data themselves before sending to S3
+  * Clients must decrypt data themselves when retrieving from S3
+  * Customer fully manages the keys and encryption cycle

+#### Encryption in transit (SSL/TLS)

+> Encryption in flight is also called SSL/TLS

+* Amazon S3 exposes:
+  * HTTP endpoint: non encrypted
+  * HTTPS endpoint: encryption in flight
+* You’re free to use the endpoint you want, but HTTPS is recommended
+* Most clients would use the HTTPS endpoint by default
+* **HTTPS is mandatory for SSE-C**
+* Encryption in flight is also called SSL /TLS

 ### Static Websites Hosting